Bill Dickey: Manager and coach

 Dickey was rumored to be a candidate for the managerial position with the Philadelphia Phillies after the 1943 season.

 Dickey entered the United States Navy on March 15, 1944, as he was categorized in Class 1-A, meaning fit for service, by the Selective Service System.
 He served at the Navy Hospital Area in Hawaii.
 He was discharged in January 1946 as a lieutenant senior grade; one of his main tasks had been to organize recreational activities in the Pacific.

 Returning to the Yankees in 1946, Dickey became the player-manager of the Yankees in the middle of the 1946 season after Joe McCarthy resigned.
 The Yankees did fairly well under Dickey's watch, going 57–48.
 However, owner Larry MacPhail refused to give Dickey a new contract until after the season.
-Rather than face the possibility of being a lame-duck manager, Dickey resigned on September 12, but remained as a player.
+Rather than face the possibility of being a lame-duck manager, the 39 year-old Dickey resigned on September 12, but remained as a player.
 He retired after the season, having compiled 202 home runs, 1,209 RBIs and a .313 batting average over his career.

 In 1947, Dickey managed the Travelers.
 The team finished with a 51–103 record, last in the Southern Association.
 Dickey returned to the Yankees in 1949 as first base coach and catching instructor to aid Yogi Berra in playing the position.
 Already a good hitter, Berra became an excellent defensive catcher.
 With Berra having inherited his uniform number 8, Dickey wore number 33 until the 1960 season.
 Dickey later instructed Elston Howard on catching, when Berra moved to the outfield.